 A lot of you will feel these things, it’s normal and comes from a long period of time, in which the narcissist blame-shifted everything onto you, over and over again, that it reprogrammed your mindset.

 If this thought creeps in tell yourself.

-“They are a narcissist, they have a disorder and it who they are, they’ll never change.”
+“They are a narcissistic, they could have a disorder and it who they are, they’ll never change.”

-“It was they who blamed me, I am not to blame.”
+“It was them who blamed me, and I am not to blame.”

 “They ruined the relationship, because they were abusive, no matter what is said or done, nobody deserves to be treated how the narcissist, treated me.”

-“It was not my fault, they have a history of failed abusive relationships.”
+“It was not my fault, and they have a history of failed abusive relationships.”

 “They only treat people well at the start, to seal the deal.”

 “I will learn to love and be happy within myself, know my values and standards, so when I meet someone, and I will not allow them to cross these.”

 “They used, gaslighting, silent treatment, financial control, blame-shifting, to control me.”